truongsofm/hack-tools/RunInSession.md

-Run program in other Windows Terminal Session
+Run program in other Windows Terminal Session ~ `runas`
 ```C#
 using System;
 using System.ComponentModel;